crossbrowsertesting/cbt-tunnel-nodejs/README.md

 		Scripted:	'cbt.start({"username":"USERNAME","authkey":"AUTHKEY","dir":"PATHTODIRECTORY", (optional: "port":"PORT") },function(err){ if(!err) do stuff })'

 #####Proxy Server:
-	The tunnel still routes through your computer to download site data, but it further directs that connection through a proxy of your choosing (always be wary in choosing a proxy--free and unsecure proxies are known to steal personal data).
+	The tunnel still routes through your computer to download site data, but it further directs that connection through a proxy of your choosing.
+	By default the CBT tunnel uses your local machine to act as an HTTP proxy for web traffic from our remote browsers.
+Sometimes it is desirable to use a remote proxy rather than your local machine.
+For example, if you wanted for it to appear as though your traffic were coming from the United Kingdom, proxying through a server there would allow for that.

 	Basic usage:
 		Command line: 'cbt_tunnels --username USERNAME --authkey AUTHKEY --proxyIp PROXYIP --proxyPort PROXYPORT'